You know that you’re interested in studying abroad for the semester in Sydney, Australia but, … Read more

 Study at Australia’s leading hospitality school’s multicultural campus during the spring semester plus participate in a part-time (10-12 hours/week) paid hospitality internship with an international hotel brand

 During the summer, continue working in the paid internship placement full time (40+ hours/week)

 Enjoy living in on- or off-campus (depending on the semester) in Manly right by the beach

 Experience the famous laid back Australian lifestyle that makes the most of Manly’s magnificent beaches, ideal climate and easy access to the heart of Sydney by ferry across the harbor

-Take advantage of ICMS’s comprehensive four-day Pre-semester Cultural Immersion Program at the iconic site of Uluru
+Take advantage of ICMS’s comprehensive four-day Pre-semester Cultural Immersion Program exploring the Great Barrier Reef and tropical North Queensland

 Practice wearing business attire to class to prep for life as a professional in your field

 Benefit from access to TEAN’s Sydney-based Resident Director and other in-country staff for continued support throughout the program